-The investments in associates held by the Group together with the included goodwill are subject to review for impairment at the date of the financial statements.
-Where conditions for impairment are identified and its amount is determined, the impairment is included in the consolidated statement of comprehensive income (within profit or loss for the year) in the item 'gains/(losses) from associates' (Note 2.32).
+The investments in associated companies held by the Group together with the included goodwill are subject to review for impairment at the date of the financial statements.
+Where conditions for impairment are identified and its amount is determined, the impairment is included in the consolidated statement of comprehensive income (within profit or loss for the year) in the item 'gains/(losses) from associated companies' (Note 2.32).

-In purchases and sales of investments in associates the date of trading (conclusion of the deal) is applied.
+In purchases and sales of investments in associated companies the date of trading (conclusion of the deal) is applied.

-Investments in associates are derecognised when the rights related thereto are transferred to third parties as a result of occurrence of legal rights for that and thus the control over the economic benefits from the investments are being lost.
-The income from their sale is presented in 'gains/(losses) from associates' of the consolidated statement of comprehensive income (within profit or loss for the year).
+Investments in associated companies are derecognised when the rights related thereto are transferred to third parties as a result of occurrence of legal rights for that and thus the control over the economic benefits from the investments are being lost.
+The income from their sale is presented in 'gains/(losses) from associated companies' of the consolidated statement of comprehensive income (within profit or loss for the year).